ybertot/www/README.md

 `ocamllex` to regenerate `yamlpp.ml`.

 ## How to edit an existing page?
-* Edit the source file containing the webpage (secondary URL aliases can be found in the `SECONDARYINDEX` file)
+* Edit the source file containing the webpage.
 * Run `make` and check that the produced file is ok.
    If that may help, `make run` launches a small local webserver
 * Commit your change and push it to the main repository